Doctored Black Granite Countertop Etching

 That's the main reason doctored granite is such an issue.
 Frankly if a doctored granite slab performed just like a typical granite countertop no one would care that much except for the frustration of paying more for a somewhat in-authentic product.

-In order to eliminate the etching problem you'll have to remove whatever is on the surface that is etching upon contact with acidic foods and substances... like a dye.
+To eliminate the etching problem you'll have to remove whatever is on the surface that is etching leading to the

 The typical way to fix a doctored countertop is to strip the dye off with a powerful solvent.
 Nasty job, but when done you'll have a true granite countertop that should not etch.

-Of course it won't be black or as black anymore.
+Of course, it won't be black or as black anymore.

 Although, there are stones coming out of India and China sold as various black granites that are actually some type of mixed-breed stone that contains calcite and etches without any doctoring.

 Applying a granite sealer won't do a thing for this issue.
 Granite sealers protect against staining only.
 Staining and etching are two completely different issues.
+And etch marks due to doctoring are in their own category.

 You'll find complete information about granite sealers and stripping any surface substance from granite countertops in the